go-vikunja/vikunja/docs/content/doc/setup/config.md

 # Formats

 Vikunja supports using `toml`, `yaml`, `hcl`, `ini`, `json`, envfile, env variables and Java Properties files.
-We reccomend yaml or toml, but you're free to use whatever you want.
+We recommend yaml or toml, but you're free to use whatever you want.

 Vikunja provides a default [`config.yml`](https://kolaente.dev/vikunja/api/src/branch/main/config.yml.sample) file which you can use as a starting point.